 In May 2018, Alvopetro entered into the GSA with Bahiagás.
 Natural gas deliveries under the GSA commenced July 5, 2020.
-The natural gas price received according to the GSA is set semi-annually (in February and August) using a trailing weighted average basket of benchmark prices including US Henry Hub and UK National Balancing Point gas prices and Brent crude oil prices, with a floor and ceiling prices as of December 31, 2021 of \$5.52/MMbtu and a ceiling of \$9.38/MMbtu, respectively.
+The natural gas price received according to the GSA is set semi-annually (in February and August) using a trailing weighted average basket of benchmark prices including US Henry Hub and UK National Balancing Point gas prices and Brent crude oil prices, with a floor and ceiling prices as of December 31, 2022 of \$6.01/MMbtu and a ceiling of \$10.22/MMbtu, respectively.
 Both the floor and ceiling prices are adjusted based on United States inflation.
 The natural gas price is then converted to a Brazilian real ("R\$") denominated natural gas price based on a historical average foreign exchange rate and is billed at that R\$ denominated price until the next price reset.
-As of December 31, 2021, the contracted priced under the GSA was R\$1.31/m3 and increased to R\$1.94/m3 on the February 1, 2022 price reset, which is based on the ceiling price of \$9.61/MMBtu as of February 1, 2022.
+As of December 31, 2022, the contracted priced under the GSA was R\$1.94/m3 and increased to R\$2.00/m3 on the February 1, 2023 price reset, which is based on the ceiling price of \$10.23/MMBtu as of February 1, 2023.
+All natural gas liquids (condensate) production from the Caburé and Murucututu natural gas fields and the Facility is sold pursuant to contracts based on Brent pricing.